Muoshy/Sonus7/README.md

 ## PCBs
 The Sonus7 consists of three boards (types).
 ### Input Stage
  The first board is an input stage which should receive the audio (wirelessly), convert into mono and normalize the volume/level.
-This is not fully implemented and the current input stage is simply a stereo line level to mono buffer.
+This is not fully implemented and the current input stage is simply a 3.5mm audio jack stereo line level to mono buffer.
+The input stage is connected to the next stage using a 4pin JST EH connector (VCC, GND, MONO, GND)

 ### Filter and Comparator stage
 The filter and comparator stage is the main board and contains all the filters and the comparator arrays.
 This board also contains the input power DC-jack (9V) along with a simple reverse input protection (PMOS) and thus powers the rest of the boards.